Homily for the solemnity of Mary, the Mother of God30 Dec 2016, by Sermons in

 My heart is filled with joy and thanksgiving as we begin a new year; it is not by might that we are counted among the living but by the grace of God.
-Beginning the year with the solemnity of Mary the Mother of God is such a wonderful blessing to the world; the Lord bless you and keep you, the Lord make his face shine upon you and be gracious to you, the Lord lift up his countenance upon you and give you peace.
-So shall you call down the blessings of God upon yourself, your family, your friends and upon this new year, through Christ our Lord.
+Beginning the year with the solemnity of Mary the Mother of God is such a wonderful blessing to the world; the Lord bless you and keep you, the Lord make his face shine upon you and be gracious to you, the Lord lift his countenance upon you and give you peace.
+So shall you call down the blessings of God upon yourself, your family, your friends, and upon this new year, through Christ our Lord.

-As we begin this new year, I wish you all the good things of life through Christ our Lord.
+As we begin this new year, I wish you all the good things of life through Christ, our Lord.
 Amen.